MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Azure DevOps Proxy Service Accounts
    :::column-end:::
    :::column span="1":::
-   Has service level permissions for Team Foundation Server Proxy, and some service-level permissions.
+   Has service level permissions for Azure DevOps Server Proxy, and some service-level permissions.
    > [!NOTE]
    > This account is created when you [install the Azure DevOps proxy service](/azure/devops/server/install/install-proxy-setup-remote).